 Social skills for typical children evolve with trial and error on the playgrounds for the variety of unwritten rules in a very social world.
 For children on the autism spectrum, these skills can be the most abstract and complex concepts for them to learn.

-Working with specialists in the area of social skills and social skills groups can be a great way for a child on the spectrum to learn and practice their skills.
+Working with social skills specialists in the area of social skills and social skills groups can be a great way for a child on the spectrum to learn and practice these skills.
 It is recommended that families look to providers with experience in social skills training specific to autism.
 Social skills support can be provided in a few environments:

 In-home support with flash cards, games, work books and structured play dates

 At school with a “lunch buddy” or groups facilitated at school

 Finding Friends In School

 School is where children spend the majority of their waking hours, and is therefore an important place to learn and practice social skills.

 Many children on the spectrum seem to get “stuck” in repetitive selection of a few classroom play items and become far more interested in playing solo rather than with peers.
 These are often activities that the children feel comfortable with and prefer out of habit.